 - Developing awareness and understanding of occupational information and career pathways

-- Students have access to fully qualified career development practitioners, to help them achieve their goals and aspirations though our careers team.
+- Giving students access to fully qualified career development practitioners, to help them achieve their goals and aspirations though our careers team

-- We promote diversity and inclusivity of our students of our students by giving them opportunities to participate in our career development and pathways programs, WEX (Work Experience) and ASBAs (Australian School based Apprenticeships).
+- Promoting diversity and inclusivity of our students by giving them opportunities to participate in our career development and pathways programs, WEX (Work Experience) and ASBAs (Australian School based Apprenticeships), and

-- Students have the opportunity to apply for Scholarships and Bursaries, with the help of our careers team.
+- Giving students the opportunity to apply for Scholarships and Bursaries, with the help of our careers team.

 We offer students the opportunity to attend many varied experiences in career development, whether it is within the school or opportunities offered outside the school.

-Canberra College hold our own Transition and Careers Market, which is held every year to accommodate all questions that students may have with their chosen pathway.
+Canberra College holds it's own Transition and Careers Market, which is held every year to accommodate all questions that students may have with their chosen pathway.

 Our students have the opportunity to attend Work Experience Placements, where they can go out into the Industry of their choice to gain valuable experience in their chosen field.
 Some of these placements have been with Department of defence, National Zoo,The Canberra Hospital, ANU Research Schools and also NIDA ( National Institute of Dramatic Arts) just to name a few.